Winnipeg general strike: Historiography

-Discussions of the Winnipeg general strike often start from the contemporary debate about whether it was a conspiracy to overthrow the government or a fight for union recognition and a living wage.
-Given the scale of the general strike and its political impact, it was difficult to consider it only an ordinary collective bargaining dispute.
+Discussion of the Winnipeg General Strike often begins with whether it was a conspiracy to overthrow the government or a fight for union recognition and a living wage.
+Given the scale of the strike and its political impact, it was difficult to consider it only an ordinary collective bargaining dispute.
 This led some historians to study local labour relations in detail, while others examined the nature of labour reform and radical activism in western Canada.
 Churches, immigrants, women, soldiers, and municipal politics have also been the subject of study.
-The “red scare” promoted by business and government spokesmen attracted attention, as did the legal manoeuvres that led to the arrest and conviction of prominent strike supporters on charges of sedition.
+The "red scare" promoted by business and government spokesmen attracted attention, as did the legal manoeuvres that led to the arrest and conviction of prominent strike supporters on charges of sedition.